Haivision/srt/docs/handshake.md

 the user's choice that can be passed from the Caller to the Listener.

 The Stream ID is a string up to 512 characters that an Initiator can pass to a Responder.
-An application can use this feature to set  a socket flag on a Caller socket.
-The accepted socket will have this string also set, and it can be retrieved using the same flag, `SRTO_STREAMID`.
+To use this feature, an application should set it on a Caller socket using `SRTO_STREAMID` option.
+Upon connection, the accepted socket on the listener side will have the exactly same value set and it can be retrieved using the same option.
 This gives the listener a chance to decide what to do with this connection - such as to decide which stream to send in the case where the Listener is the stream Sender.